-Godzilla is more than six-and-a-half decades old and redefined the concept of a movie monster.
+Godzilla is now more than six-and-a-half decades old!
+He redefined the concept of a movie monster and opened the doors for a whole new genre of entertainment and fandom.
 Prior to 1954, horror consisted of classic, iconic figures, such as Dracula, the Wolfman, Frankenstein, and the Mummy.
 As terrifying as they were in their prime, they all had an aspect of them that was human -- and on the scale of being human.

 1954.
-Enter a new sourse of mightmare material.
+Enter a new source of nightmare material.
 A monster born of man's use of atomic weapons who towered over cities and spewed radioactive breath.
 A creature who killed by the hundreds, not individually.
 What wrath had man wrought?

 Godzilla is the brainchild of Tomoyuki Tanaka.
 His goal was to portray and memorialize the terrors experienced by the Japanese people after the bombings of Hiroshima and Nagasaki.
 In the original story, atomic bombs are tested over the Pacific, which awakens and irradiates a prehistoric monster.
 Godzilla's attacks represent the revenge and power of nature.

-Although initially a statement against the atrosities of nuclear war, Godzilla has gone from being a political statement, to a monster to be destroyed, to a protector of humanity, to a children's hero, and, finally, to being the defender of Earth.
-Godzilla has appeared in movies, TV shows, anmiated series, books, comic books, video games, and so much more.
-He has been the villian, the victim, and the hero; scary, comical, and heartwretching.
-But at all times he truly was the "King of the Monsters."
+Although initially a statement against the atrocities of nuclear war, Godzilla has gone from being a political statement, to a monster to be destroyed, to a protector of humanity, to a children's hero, and, finally, to being the defender of Earth.
+Godzilla has appeared in movies, TV shows, animated series, books, comic books, video games, and so much more.
+He has been the villain, the victim, and the hero; scary, comical, and heart-wrenching.
+But at all times he truly was, and remains, the "King of the Monsters."

-Although he is called "Godzilla" in the West, the name is actually a transliteration of the Japanese "Gojira," from the two words "gorira" ("gorilla") and "kujira" ("whale").
-His look was inspired by three prehistoric dinosaurs: the Tyrannosaurus rex for the overall body shape; a Stegosaurus, for his dorsal plates; and the Iguanodon, giving Godzilla longer arms than a T-rex (necessary for both story-telling fighting and for the early real-life need to have an actor in a heavy suit).
+Although the creature is called "Godzilla" in the West, his true name is actually a transliteration of the Japanese "Gojira," from the two words "gorira" ("gorilla") and "kujira" ("whale").
+His look was inspired by three prehistoric dinosaurs: A Tyrannosaurus rex, for the overall body shape; a Stegosaurus, for his dorsal plates; and the Iguanodon, giving Godzilla longer arms than a T-rex (necessary for both story-telling fighting and for the early real-life need to have an actor in a heavy suit).

 Below are the Godzilla Collectibles acquired by us at Starlight Nights.
 Enjoy!